 What We Do

 Pathway for Immigrant Workers (PIW) is a Cambridge-based nonprofit serving the Greater Boston area and beyond.
-We assist low-skilled workers already here in the U.S. with work authorization in employment-sponsored lawful permanent residence applications.
+We assist low-wage workers already here in the U.S. with work authorization in employment-sponsored lawful permanent residence applications.

 We have filed